tylental/odin-recipes/README.md

 # odin-recipes
-The project is to learn and appyl basic HTML skills.
+The project is to learn and apply basic HTML skills.

 I aim to practice basic Git commits, status and commands alongside building a basic website with HTML.